 With its distinctive architecture, I-House has also been a popular location for film and television productions since the 1930s.
 Its facade has been featured in such memorable films as Mr. Deeds Goes to Town, On the Town, and Burn After Reading.
-Television viewers may recognize I-House interiors in episodes of Gossip Girl, Madame Secretary, The Blacklist: Redemption, The Path, Jessica Jones, and, of course, the intrinsically New York City show, Law & Order.
+Television viewers may recognize I-House interiors in episodes of Gossip Girl, Madame Secretary, The Blacklist: Redemption, The Path, Jessica Jones, and, of course, the essential New York City series, Law & Order.

 Davis Hall offers a grand piano, full proscenium stage with sound system and lighting.
-It is ideal for wedding receptions, gala dinners and other large scale events.
+It is ideal for receptions, gala dinners and other large scale events.
 The capacity is about 525 people, including balcony seating.

 The room is in the style of a typical New England Meeting House, except for the chandelier and the stage.
 Palladian-style windows line the balcony, and the chandelier is hung from an intricate skylight.